 • 1 night in a Vancouver Airport Hotel

-• Easy to follow Roadbook with pre-planned stops and things to do whilst in transit
+• Easy to follow Roadbook with pre-planned stops and things to do along the way

 • Pre-Booked Campsites & priority confirmation weeks before departing UK

 • Personal kits and vehicle provisioning kit included - You're good to go!

 Treat yourself and upgrade your flight or other holiday components